nicolodiamante/keyave/README.md

 ### Before macOS Sonoma (Pre-macOS 14)

-1. **Open Terminal**: Start by launching the Terminal application on your Mac.
+1. **Open Terminal:** Start by launching the Terminal application on your Mac.

-2. **Edit Configuration**: Open the `/etc/pam.d/sudo` file in a text editor.
+2. **Edit Configuration:** Open the `/etc/pam.d/sudo` file in a text editor.
 For example, using nano, enter:

    ```shell
    sudo nano /etc/pam.d/sudo
    ```

-3. **Integrate Touch ID**: At the beginning of the file, insert this line:
+3. **Integrate Touch ID:** At the top of the file, add the following line:

    ```shell
    auth       sufficient     pam_tid.so
    ```

-4. **Save Changes**: After adding the line, save your changes and exit the text editor.
+4. **Save Changes:** After adding the line, save your changes and exit the text editor.

 Following these steps enables Touch ID authentication for the sudo command in Terminal, allowing fingerprint verification instead of a password prompt.